Paulelo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 11-binary_to_decimal, converts a number from binary to decimal Script 100-decimal_to_hexadecimal, converts a number from base 10 to base 16 Script 101-rot13, encodes and decodes text using the rot13 encryption.
-Assume ASCII
+Assume ASCII Script 102-odd, prints every other line from the input, starting with the first line